Deck of Cards

 Key features

-• Portable and easy to carry for impromptu performances
+• Compact and portable for impromptu performances

 Pros